thebeninator/Pact-Increased-Lethality/README.md

 # Pact Increased Lethality

-All settings listed below can be toggled on/off.
+All features listed below can be toggled on/off.

 # T-55
 - 3BK17M HEAT-FS-T